queilawithaQ/documentation/_basic/builds-and-configuration/bionic.md

 We are starting to test Ubuntu Bionic build containers for CodeShip Basic.
 If you are interested in running your builds on Ubuntu Bionic and helping us beta test, please [get in touch](https://helpdesk.codeship.com/hc/en-us/requests/new) and we can get you started.

 In general, the overall environment is setup and configured in the same way you are familiar with.
-The underlying OS version is just getting upgraded.
 Most existing build commands should continue to work the same.
+The underlying OS version is just getting upgraded, specifically to **Ubuntu 18.04.1 LTS (Bionic Beaver)**.

 ### Common Issues